Best High chairs 2026: 13 Compared (8 Sources)

 Inglesina My Time~$299Birth-55 lbRemovable, BPA-freeYes (11" deep)5-pointBest from birthCheck price

-UPPAbaby Ciro~$2506 mo-35 lbClose-fit, removableNoRemovableBest modern designCheck price
+UPPAbaby Ciro~$2006 mo-35 lbClose-fit, removableNoRemovableBest modern designCheck price

 Chicco Zest 4-in-1~$706 mo-60 lbDishwasher-safeYes (compact)5-pointBest under $100Check price

-Peg Perego Siesta~$350Birth-45 lbOne-hand removalYes (upright)5-pointBest recliningCheck price
+Peg Perego Siesta~$264Birth-45 lbOne-hand removalYes (upright)5-pointBest recliningCheck price

 Best for Each Use Case

-Babylist's April 2026 "Best Overall" pick and the gold standard for baby-led weaning for 50+ years.
+Babylist's 2026 "Best Overall" pick and the gold standard for baby-led weaning for 50+ years.
 The solid beechwood frame features 15 seat and footrest position adjustments, rated to 300 lb as an adult desk chair.
 The adjustable footrest delivers the 90-90-90 (hip, knee, ankle) posture pediatric feeding therapists recommend at every age.
-Natural color starts at $279, but the baby set, harness, and tray are sold separately — plan on $450-$500+ fully accessorized.
+The bare chair starts at $279 (Natural) direct from Stokke, but the Amazon "Tripp Trapp 2" listing bundles the chair + baby set with removable harness for ~$349; adding the tray pushes a full setup to $450-$500+.
 15+ color options. [src2, src4, src5, src8]

 Best for Cleaning: Mockingbird 2-in-1 (~$249) — Check price